-- a contract that meets the first prong of the definition of "derivative" and is a security solely by reason of being an investment contract under the definition of "security"; - an option that is only a security because the definition of "security" includes an option.
+a contract that meets the first prong of the definition of "derivative" and is a security solely by reason of being an investment contract under the definition of "security"; an option that is only a security because the definition of "security" includes an an option that is only a security because the definition of "security" includes an option.

 In Alberta, options, such as stock options, that are also securities under other prongs of the definition of "security", for example, because they are commonly known as a security, remain securities.
 Where applicable, certain requirements relating to OTC derivatives apply to those options that do not meet other prongs of the definition of security.
-This treatment applies only to options that are traded over-the-counter; under paragraph 2(1)(g), transactions involving exchange-traded options are excluded from the definition of "specified derivative".
+This treatment applies only to options that are traded over the counter; under paragraph 2(1)(g), transactions involving exchange-traded options are excluded from the definition of "specified derivative".